E-Aghegho/Classifying-Credit-Card-Applications-in-R/README.md

 ## Conclusion
 - KNN achieved **68% accuracy**, indicating possible errors in methodology or hyperparameter tuning.
-- SVM outperformed KNN with **88% accuracy**, suggesting it is a more reliable model for this dataset.
+- SVM outperformed KNN with an **88% accuracy**, suggesting it is a more reliable model for this dataset.
 - Further improvements can be made by experimenting with different kernel functions and feature engineering.